-Its time when you would be filing your income tax returns.
+Its time when you would be asked to submit proof of investment to your employer to save taxes.
 HRA (House Rent Allowance) has been one thing which confuses many people. so here answers to 8 frequently asked questions about HRA:

 - When can you claim HRA?